narcine/Tchoupi/README.md

 words : Words or group of words encountered in the subtitles
 subId : default :
-            The translation will apply on the entire video or
+            The translation will be applied on the entire video or
         subtitle ID (1,2,3,etc..
 See srt rules) :
-            The translation will apply on the desired subtitle.
+            The translation will be applied on the desired subtitle.
             It overrides the default one.
 ```